Ferdinand Budicki: Career

-Budicki entered the business of new vehicles by opening a bicycle and sewing machine shop called K touristu ("At the Tourist's") at Mavrova Street 24 in 1899.
+Budicki entered the business of new vehicles by opening a bicycle and sewing machine shop called K touristu ("At the Tourist's") at 24 Mavrova Street in 1899.
 In the early 1900s, the shop began selling cars and motorcycles as well.
 On 1 June 1906, Budicki founded the first Croatian Automobile Society, which opened with 14 members.
 From 1910 to 1928 he was the general distributor for Ford in the Kingdom of Croatia-Slavonia.
 In 1929, he started a taxicab company and a bus line from Zagreb to Sv.
 Ivan Zelina.
 Later that year he had to exit the automobile business due to the stock market crash of 1929, retaining only a car repair shop.

+Death

 Budicki died in Zagreb on 25 June 1951 at the age of 80.
+He was buried in Mirogoj Cemetery, Zagreb, but his remains were transferred to the 12th Mirogoj Cemetery ossuary due to lack of upkeep.
+He was born a Roman Catholic and became a Seventh-Day Adventist in his later years.

 Legacy

 On 4 July 2013, the Ferdinand Budicki Automobile Museum was opened in Zagreb, honouring Budicki's pioneering legacy in its name.
+In 2018 the museum moved to Westgate Shopping City, Zaprešić, due to a lack of public funding and disagreements between mayor Milan Bandić and manager Valentino Valjak.
 The Varaždin City Museum hosts Budicki's cycling medals.

+Valjak has written extensively about Budicki in his book BEŠTE LJUDI - IDE AUTO (Povijest automobilizma u Hrvatskoj 1898. -1945.)
+[RUN PEOPLE - A CAR IS COMING (A history of motoring in Croatia 1898-1945).
+A documentary film by the same name has also been produced in Croatian, with an English interview of grandson Ronald V. Edwards.

 In Zagreb, there is a Ferdinand Budicki Street in the neighbourhood of Staglišće.

 Budicki is also remembered as the founder of Zagreb Fair and Croatian Sports Alliance.